cmcskimming/light/docs/api/datatypes/numbers/ints.md

 Signed Integers represent a number which is divisible by one and could be negative.

-You can tell a datatype is a signed integer by the preceding `i` prefix.
+You can tell a datatype is a signed integer by the `i` prefix.
 The number afterward tells you how many bits the [Datatype](../index.md#what-is-a-datatype) costs to send over the network.

 | Name   | Size      | Minimum Int      | Maximum Int     |